Trial of the Hunt

 People enjoy making progress, regardless of what they do.
 Video games are especially competent of delivering such sensation through many of their common structures and mechanics.
 If you are like me, however, an additional layer of progress-tracking is always welcome.
 Thus is the lure of achievement systems — meta-games that award players who are willing to fulfil requirements beyond that of regular play.

-Back in 2009, I started gaming on the PlayStation 3.
-It wasn’t long before I grew accustomed to the ubiquitous pinging that resounded every time I used the console.
+In 2009, I started gaming on the PlayStation 3.
+Before long, I grew accustomed to the ubiquitous pinging that resounded every time I used the console.
 When trophies popped, I couldn’t help but sense a permanency to what I had achieved.
 These digital symbols latched onto my PSN profile and endured even after games had run their course.
 They seemed like timeless accomplishments.

 This was all very satisfying.
-Still, things got complicated when I approached this hobby with the trait of perfectionism.
+Still, things got complicated when I approached this hobby with the pesky, obstinate trait of perfectionism.

 Psychologists have identified two distinct types of perfectionists.
 Those belonging to the adaptive group go the extra mile in search of excellence.
 The standard of their goals are high, but remain realistic and attainable by effort.
 Even when they do fail, the reaction is not one of negativity.
 They move on with newly gained experience and become better equipped for the next task.

 I had assumed that this was my attitude toward trophy hunting.
 After all, I was raking them in with great success and I enjoyed both the games and the extra challenges that the system offered.
 As my confidence grew, I developed a determination to collect every trophy of every game that I played on the console.
 That goal appeared reasonable at the time.